Professional and Academic Development Sessions (Interludes)

-The details of the events will be made available through various methods of contact.
-The primary will be through the “Interlude-Professional and Academic Development” course in Canvas.
+The details of interlude sessions will be made available through various methods of contact with primary communication through the SPH interlude course in Canvas.
 This includes course modules and the course calendar.
-All SPH students are added to this at the time of course activation (you must accept the course invite).
-By clicking on the calendar, you can see all the events available to students.
+All SPH students are added to the course at the time of course activation (you must accept the course invite).
+By clicking on the calendar, you can see all sessions available to students.
 For mandatory sessions, you will not be required to submit an RSVP, as your presence is already expected.
 However, you will need to RSVP for your elective sessions, RSVPs should be completed (added or removed) by the Friday prior to the event.
-If the elective session is not held on a specific date, you will need to remove your RSVP prior to the end of the semester.

 What will I be required to attend?

-The requirements for cohort students during the 2020-2021 academic year are as follows:
+Cohort student requirements for the 2021-2022 academic year are as follows:

 *The interlude calendar can be changed or updated throughout the semester and students (cohort and online) are responsible for attending all required meetings regardless of the number of total completed interludes*